Zoomed Image

 Height Height of the form in pixels Leave blank for automatic sizing.
 Only set this for forms that need a fixed height, such as dialogs or embedded subforms.

 Profile The profile this form belongs to Links the form to a functional area (e.g., IT Asset Management).
-If blank, the form is available across all profiles.
+If left as "Select a Profile", the form is available across all profiles.

 Subject The data subject of the form Determines which database fields are available to insert.
-For example, a form with Subject "Asset" offers asset-related fields; a form with Subject "Task" offers task fields.
+For example, a form with Subject "Assets" offers asset-related fields; a form with Subject "Task" offers task fields.

-Category Group The asset category group this form applies to Only relevant when Subject is "Asset".
-Allows the form to be used automatically when editing assets in this category group.
+Category Group / Category The asset category this form applies to Only shown for Form Types that are tied to an asset category editor.
+Allows the form to be used automatically when editing assets in that category group, or in the more specific Category.

 Form Querystring Advanced configuration parameters For expert users.
-Accepts querystring-format parameters, such as specifying the number of columns for automatic field layout.
+Accepts querystring-format parameters.

 Tips